wayofnumbers/wayofnumbers.github.io/content/pages/about.md

 Category: about
 Tags: about
 author: Michael Li
-Summary: About this blog and writers
+Summary: About this blog and writers.

-## About

 Data science blog for the rest of us.